SFStefenon/EWT-Seq2Seq-LSTM-Attention/README.md

 # EWT-Seq2Seq-LSTM with Attention Mechanism

-This repository presents a an **Optimized EWT-Seq2Seq-LSTM with Attention Mechanism** model.
+This repository presents an **Optimized EWT-Seq2Seq-LSTM with Attention Mechanism** model.

 Two time-varying sequences are generated to evaluate a sequence-to-sequence learning (**Seq2Seq**) signal.